 Please note that these are just a handful of the fees that may be associated with your merchant processing statement.

 - PCI Compliance Fees: The Payment Card Industry Data Security Standards (PCI-DSS) are the requirements that all merchants must follow in order to maintain a secure data environment and protect consumer information.
 Compliant businesses are charged a small fee to help them maintain their level of compliance; non-compliant businesses, however, are assessed a fee that can cost hundreds of dollars a year.

 - Terminal Fees: For merchants that have a brick-and-mortar business, watch out for processing providers who lock you into a terminal agreement or a lease that could wind up costing you hundreds of dollars if you choose to break your contract.
 Buying your hardware outright is your best bet for long-term success.

-It’s important to work with a merchant processing provider who will help you to understand exactly what you’re paying for when you accept credit cards.
+It’s important to work with a merchant account processing provider who will help you to understand exactly what you’re paying for when you credit card processing service.
 Payline can provide you with an opportunity to speak with a dedicated account representative who will work with you to comb through your current statement and highlight the potentially unnecessary fees you’re paying month-to-month.
-This is just one simple solution that can illustrate how you can save money on processing and increase profits at your business.
+This is just one simple solution that can illustrate how you can save money on processing solutions and increase profits at your business.